Welcome to Financial Aid

-Applying for loans - On-line loan applications are available for the 2015 - 2016 aid year at www.studentloans.gov.
+Applying for loans - On-line loan applications are not yet available for the 2016 - 2017 aid year at www.studentloans.gov.
 Please take the time to explore the links in the bottom section of the www.studentloans.gov website.
 There is a lot of useful information about Federal Stafford and Federal PLUS loans, including interest rates and repayment calculators.
 Click on the links below for detailed application instructions.
-NOTE: New Fall 2015 Freshmen and Transfers - You can complete your 2015 -2016 Direct Stafford Loan Promissory Notes (applications) and Entrance Counseling; and Parent PLUS Loan Credit Checks and Promissory Notes once you receive your award notices.
+NOTE: COMING Soon!
+New Fall 2016 Freshmen and Transfers - You can complete your 2016 -2017 Direct Stafford Loan Promissory Notes (applications) and Entrance Counseling; and Parent PLUS Loan Credit Checks and Promissory Notes once you receive your award notices.
 Don't forget to also log into the Bronco Web to agree to your loans.

 How to Apply for a Direct Stafford Loan: Stafford Loan Information

 How to Apply for a Direct PLUS Loan (Parent Loan): Complete the PLUS Request Process

-Billing information Spring 2016 bills will be available to new and returning students who have a schedule, beginning in December 2015.
+Billing information Fall 2016 bills will be available to new and returning students who have a schedule, beginning in July 2016.
 They are e-mailed to your SUNY Delhi e-mail address and a post card will be sent to your permanent home address.
 All charges are due and payable in full to the "State University of New York at Delhi" by the due date of the bill or prior to the start of classes - whichever comes first.
 For frequently asked billing questions, click here.

 Students enrolled in our graduate program are eligible for Direct Unsubsidized Stafford loans.
 To qualify, you must file a FAFSA using SUNY Delhi's school code: 002857.
 If you have not already done so, you will need to create an FSA ID to use as an electronic signature.
 Click here for details